GeorgiaKt/TheaterBookingApp-using-RMI/README.md

 # Theater Booking Application using RMI
-A Server-Client project made in Java with the use of RMI for managing the booking process in a theater.
+Server-Client project made in Java with the use of RMI for managing the booking process in a theater.

 ## Description
 In this Theater Booking Application a client can: